 Despite our amazing ability to connect online with cyclists around the world, there’s still no substitute for old-fashioned real life encounters.
 Local connections are a lower-commitment way to test out a new riding relationship and a great reason to get out on shorter bike adventures more often.
 If you have your eye on a longer trip, these short local trips may blossom into more epic adventures if you hit it off.

 Recently I’ve been trying to bridge the gap between my home life and my bike travel life.
 Instead of leaving my home and family to get my bike fix, I’m trying to cultivate connections that allow for more frequent shorter local rides.
-Here are several places I’ve looked for, and in many cases successfully found, riding buddies for shorter local trips.
+Here are several places I’ve looked for, and in many cases successfully found, bike touring companions for shorter local trips.

 Local Bike Shop